rosek86/bluetooth-hci/README.md

 ## Examples

-Additional examples are available in the 'examples' directory.
+Additional examples are available in the [examples](examples) directory.

 ### Central connection (Nordic_LBS example)